The CSHBC Bylaws include a renewable Temporary registration classification.

 - Canadian – Those regulated in Canadian jurisdictions must submit an online application form via the Applicant Portal and select the applicable temporary registration.

-- International – Those applicants regulated in international jurisdictions should contact the CSHBC by email at [email protected] for a step-by-step process for submitting applications.
+- International – Those regulated in international jurisdictions should contact CSHBC by email at [email protected] for a step-by-step process for submitting temporary registration applications.

 To apply, have the documents listed below ready, create an account in the CSHBC Applicant Portal, and follow the step-by-step instructions in the Applicant Portal.

-The following fees are payable at application for registration:
+The following non-refundable fee is payable at application for registration:

 - Criminal Record Check fee: $28